rodrigo-o/cmhd/README.md

 # Roadmap

-The following are the Succint data Structures needed in order to implement the CMHD.
+The following are the succint data structures needed in order to implement the CMHD.

 - [ ] Bitmap